 Cat care volunteers take care of the day-to-day needs of our shelter and Marketplace felines.
 People who love taking care of kitties, including feeding and scooping, are perfect for this role.
 You will feel the eternal gratitude of FieldHaven’s kitties and humans.
 A minimum of two shifts per month is required.

 FieldHaven Marketplace is an award-winning thrift store operated by staff and volunteers for the benefit of FieldHaven Feline Center.
 If you like retail, you’ll love volunteering here, where you can help organize and categorize donations, merchandise the store, cashier, and interact with customers.

 There are always things to fix at the shelter and Marketplace or ways we can enhance FieldHaven for the benefit of visitors.
 Sometimes it’s changing light bulbs, fixing a broken cage latch, hanging a shelf, touching up some paint, working in the garden, or who knows what?
 If you are a fix-it, DIY kind-of-person, we need you!

 SNAP & TNR

-Spay Neuter Assistance Program (SNAP) and Trap Neuter Release (TNR) are two of the core services FieldHaven provides.
-Volunteers in this area may be sitting at a desk doing computer work or getting out in the field helping to trap cats.
+Spay Neuter Assistance Program (SNAP) and Trap, Neuter, Return (TNR) are two of the core services FieldHaven provides.
+Volunteers in this area may be sitting at a desk doing computer work or getting out in the field, helping to trap cats.
 Think of these volunteers as mild-mannered on the outside and superheroes on the inside!

 We are often in need of transporting cats from other area shelters to FieldHaven or nearby medical facilities.
 We transport cats to Bay Area shelters, so you may get to spend a day in San Francisco!
-Some of these transports are regularly scheduled, but many are short trips with short notice.
+Some of these are scheduled transports, but many are short trips with short notice.
 You are perfect for this opportunity if you have a flexible schedule and reliable vehicle.